HNIKT-Tjenesteutvikling-Systemutvikling/NixHNIKT/README.md

 nixos-rebuild switch --flake .#
 ```

-If you have set the `userSetting.nix`, then to install just run:
+If you have setup the userprofile, then to install just run:

 ```shell
 ./install.sh